Uber driver fatally shot while trying to fight off carjacker in North Lawndale, family says

 As they grieved, the emotional family of Javier Ramos pleaded for help to find his killer.

 "We are devastated.
 We are saddened.
-We are still on shock and disbelief," said Hortencia Ramos, the victim's cousin.
+We are still in shock and disbelief," said Hortencia Ramos, the victim's cousin.

 Ramos, who is Miss Illinois International 2021, last saw her cousin in February as they celebrated her accomplishment.